-Located in the vicinity of Alwar by the Aravalli hills, is the Sariska Wildlife Park, which is a perfect destination for a day’s excursion from Jaipur.
-Sariska is well known for its wildlife sanctuary which is among the high flying destinations which are often frequented by nature lovers and wildlife enthusiasts.
-Many books have already been written about this wildlife park due to its popularity.
+Located in the vicinity of Alwar by the Aravalli hills, is the Sariska Wildlife Park Safari, which is a perfect destination for a day’s excursion from Jaipur.
+Sariska is well known for its wildlife sanctuary which is among the high flying destinations.
+Nature lovers and wildlife enthusiasts often visit here.
+You can find many books on this wildlife park due to its popularity.
 The mystical charm of this park lies in its majestic landscapes which makes it a picturesque destination for tourists delight.

 Years ago, the park was used as the hunting reserve of kings and royals of Alwar.
 The historical monuments and ruins speak a story of a symbolic past of Sariska.
 Established in 1975, it is an excellent tiger sanctuary under the project Tiger.
 Due to the fast extinction of the population of tigers in this region, the Sariska Wildlife Sanctuary was pitched up in 1955 and then in 1978.
 Later, in 1982, it was taken under the Project Tiger and was transformed into Sariska National Park.
 The National Park is spread across an area of 800 square kilometres, out of which 498 square kilometres from the core region of the Park.